carbonblack/carbon-black-cloud-sdk-python/examples/README.md

 # Running the Example Scripts

-To run the example scripts, first set up the CBAPI with either the `pip install cbapi` or `python setup.py develop` commands as detailed in the top-level `README.md` file.
-You may also set your `PYTHONPATH` environment variable to point to the `{cbapi}/src` directory, where `{cbapi}` refers to the top-level directory where you have cloned the CBAPI repository.
+To run the example scripts, first set up the CBC SDK with either the `pip install cbc_sdk` or `python setup.py develop` commands as detailed in the top-level `README.md` file.
+You may also set your `PYTHONPATH` environment variable to point to the `{cbc_sdk}/src` directory, where `{cbc_sdk}` refers to the top-level directory where you have cloned the CBC SDK repository.

 You should also have an API key and have set up a `credentials` file as detailed in the "API Token" section of the top-level `README.md` file.